LittleBigPatcherTeam/littlebigpatcherteam.github.io/_posts/2025-03-3-LBPCSPPHB.markdown

 end
 ```
 (if the function starts with `patch_method_vita` it won't show on ps3, and `patch_method_ps3` wont show on vita, otherwise will show on both systems)<br/>
-If you know what you're doing now, feel free to add in a new patch method now, but if you would like some more help...
+If you know what you're doing now, feel free to add in a new patch method now.
+You can use the `patch_ps3_lbpk` method as a base, but if you would like some more help...

 ## Making a basic patch
 Lets make a patch method for Tearaway on the vita, we would like to patch in a url to replace `tearaway.me:10090`, first we need to find the in eboot.bin.elf url size, so if you're using HxD, open up the `eboot.bin.elf` (or `EBOOT.ELF` on ps3) on HxD